microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 If you're using FURN inside of an Office host, the theme on the win32 platform will also have access to palettes from Office.

+## Creating a FURN theme

+We have default themes for each platform.
+See [this page](./DefaultThemes.md) for how to get the default theme for a particular platform.
+These can also be used as a basis for a custom theme.
+For more information about customizing themes, take a look at [Custom Themes](./CustomTheme.md).

 ## Applying a FURN theme

-Below are the steps outlining how to use FURN's theming system.

-### ThemeProvider
+### Populating the Theme

-The available theme is defined by the `ThemeProvider`.
-It takes in a `ThemeReference` as a value.
+The theme is made available by the `ThemeProvider`.
+It takes in a `ThemeReference` as a value, which is the object created by the functions referenced in the pages above.

-A `ThemeReference` is a class that creates a theme based on either another `Theme` or a parent `ThemeReference`.
-You can learn more about `ThemeReference` [here](https://github.com/microsoft/fluentui-react-native/blob/master/packages/framework/theme/README.md).
-We have a built in `ThemeReference` which you can access by calling `createDefaultTheme()`

 ```tsx
 import { ThemeProvider } from '@fluentui-react-native/theme';